Art of Nursing Competency Framework:

 Assessment Philosophy and Measurement Strategy

-• Quantitative indicators: PREMs, staff surveys, retention rates, SROI
+· Quantitative indicators: PREMs, staff surveys, retention rates, SROI

-• Qualitative methods: narrative analysis, ethnography, reflective accounts
+· Qualitative methods: narrative analysis, ethnography, reflective accounts

-• Arts-based evaluation: visual elicitation, performance feedback, co-produced artefacts
+· Arts-based evaluation: visual elicitation, performance feedback, co-produced artefacts

 Curriculum Integration

-To operationalise this framework, curricula should include:
+To operationalise this framework, curricula could include:

-2. Longitudinal reflective portfolios evidencing development of artful intelligence™
+2. Longitudinal reflective portfolios evidencing development of artful intelligence™ aligned to standards being reviewed by NMC

-3. Practice-based learning integrating creative methods into clinical placements
+3. Practice-based learning integrating creative methods into clinical placements such as those in Chester.

 4. Assessment redesign, valuing narrative, relational, and aesthetic competencies alongside technical skill